 Utila diving is a very integral part of the island and you’ll come to learn this the second you arrive.
 Along with scuba diving in Utila the island has an interesting culture and history.

 The small island boasts a crazy cultural mix up, a lot of the time you don’t really know where in the world you actually are.

-Due to it’s fusion culture and Spanish, English, French and Dutch ancestry Utila feels like a very unique place to visit.
+Due to it’s fusion culture and Spanish, English, French and Dutch ancestry the island of Utila in Honduras feels like a very unique and special place to visit.

 For most arriving on The Bay Islands is a lot of effort, especially from San Salvador, as we learnt.

 It’s important to check out how to get to Utila and The Bay Islands before you set off as there are a few small details to be aware of.